lsst-it/ittn-034/index.rst

 There are four things we have to keep in mind in case of failure:

 1.)
-Aura operations are responsible for the segment located between the control gate and the areas where the different projects reside (Cerro Pachon and Cerro Tololo).
+Aura operations is responsible for the segment located between the control gate and the areas where the different projects reside (Cerro Pachon and Cerro Tololo).

 .. figure:: /_static/respon-aura.png
    :name: respon-aura